Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 - Signal addiction (more signals to fix the last failure)

-Confluence is not “many indicators agree.”
-True confluence is independent evidence pointing in the same direction.
+Confluence is not “five indicators agree.”
+True confluence is independent evidence aligning.
 Examples:

 - Multi-timeframe alignment: higher timeframe bias + lower timeframe entry confirmation